 - Deleting Compositions

-Additional options for Twilio Enterprise or Business Edition customers:
+Additional option for Twilio Enterprise or Business Edition customers: